Send business correspondence care of my agent:

 Donald Maass Literary Agency

 I’m an experienced speaker to writers’ groups, book clubs, and schools about the craft and business of writing and about the worlds I create in fiction.
-As adjunct faculty in the Seton Hill University MFA in Writing Popular Fiction program, I’m also an experienced classroom speaker.
+As former adjunct faculty in the Seton Hill University MFA in Writing Popular Fiction program for 17 years, I’m also an experienced classroom speaker.
 Please contact me for information about my speaking fees.
 Currently, I’m presenting the following workshops:

 Expect Success: Launch Your Indie Publishing Career (3 hours)